cole-h06/Verity/notes/random_walk.md

 A source supports one or more claims.
 Those claims are also supported by other sources, which then support other claims, and so on.

-So instead of trying to identify a single "root" source of truth, maybe the more interesting question is:

 What parts of the network does the process keep returning to over time?

 The structure can be represented as a bipartite graph: